 At Level 3 you’ll gain another Level 1 Spell Slot, two Level 2 Spell Slots, and you’ll gain access to Level 2 Druid Spells.
-There are a lot of great Spells here, and I highly recommend Enhance Ability, Spike Growth, Moonbeam, and Heat Metal.
+There are a lot of great Spells here, and I highly recommend Enhance Ability, Spike Growth, Moonbeam, Heat Metal, and Flaming Sphere.

 Enhance Ability allows you to grant Advantage on checks related to one Ability, as well as some other effects in certain cases.
 This is a fantastic way to improve checks like Perception, or perhaps in dialogue with Intimidation or Persuasion to get the outcome you want.
 Note this does not apply to Saving Throws or Attack Rolls with that Ability.